 – Contact the State Unemployment Insurance agency (links in table above) as soon as possible after becoming unemployed.
 Go the state UI website to see if you can file electronic claims or to get the location/number of the nearest unemployment office.

 – Have details of your former employment available.
 Make sure to give complete and correct information to ensure no delays with your claim processing.
 It generally takes two to four weeks after you file your claim to receive your first benefit check.

-– Your state unemployment website (links in table above) will generally allow you to calculate your estimated state unemployment benefits prior to or when submitting a claim.
+– Your state unemployment website will generally allow you to calculate your estimated state unemployment benefits prior to or when submitting a claim.
 You will need to have your income/wages earned during the four prior calendar quarters (base year period) and also number of hours worked in some instances for each of these quarters.
 Since the wages you earn can vary significantly from quarter to quarter, you may want to consider these differences in deciding when to file your claim.
 Refer to your local state’s website for specifics on calculations and eligibility.

 The final amount of your benefit is determined after the State UI division process your application and validates income and employment duration with your employer(s).